davenkin/andy-springboot-sample/ADRs/008_domain_event_publishing.md

     }
 ```

-As the Domain Event is saved into the database along with Aggregate Root, we ensure that they either be saved together
+As the Domain Event is saved into the database along with Aggregate Root in the same database transaction, we ensure
+that they either be saved together
-or rollback together in a single database transaction.
+or rollback together.

 - Once the event is inserted into MongoDB collection,
-  MongoDB [Change Stream](https://www.mongodb.com/docs/manual/changestreams/) will be triggered automatically due to
+  MongoDB [Change Stream](https://www.mongodb.com/docs/manual/changestreams/) is triggered automatically due to
   configuration in `EventConfiguration`:

 ```java